wnim/UVM-Log-Focus/README.md

 ```

 * [ ] TODO: Decide if `<Leader>s` is even worth mentioning because I don't use it that much myself.

+## Installation
+1. Download log.vim
+2. Place it into ~/.vim/plugin/

+* [ ] TODO: I need to figure out how to modernize this and allow it to be installed via vim-plug, vundle etc.